Jennifer Marie Stevens

-Stevens has also studied with; Marshall Moss, Baritone, Linda Parins, Soprano, Joanne Bozeman, Soprano, Dr. RubyAnn Poulson, Mezzo, Barbara McAlister, Dramatic Mezzo, and Sondra Kelly, Dramatic Mezzo, and Inci Bashar, Mezzo.
+Stevens has also studied with; Marshall Moss, Baritone, Linda Parins, Soprano, Joanne Bozeman, Soprano, Dr. RubyAnn Poulson, Mezzo, Barbara McAlister, Dramatic Mezzo, Sondra Kelly, Dramatic Mezzo, and Inci Bashar, Mezzo.
 The summer of 2012 Stevens studied in Europe with Italian soprano, Francesca Patane, Lugano, Switzerland, and American soprano, Cornelia Prestel, Salzburg, Austria.
-She was recently accepted in the master class and voice studio of Italian Soprano, Fiorenza Cedolins, in Lugano, Switzerland and Las Palmas (Canary Islands), Spain the spring/summer of 2013.
+This summer Stevens recently studied voice with Italian Soprano, Fiorenza Cedolins, in Las Palmas Gran Canaria at the Teatro Perez Galdos, Spain and will be attending one of her Master Classes Fall of Summer/Fall of 2013.

-Stevens continues to share her love for music and performing as a concert recitalist and soloist in such venues as; the Green Bay Civic Symphony, Green Bay, WI, Choir/Student Recitals in Germany, Austria, and Italy, Native American Music Awards, Niagara Falls, NY, Club Italo-Americano, Green Bay, WI, First Nations Composer Initiative Concerts-Montgomery College, Rockville, MD and MacPhail Music Center, Minneapolis, MN, Heard Museum in partnership with the Arizona Opera, Pheonix, AZ, Oneida Nation Museum, Oneida, WI, Indian Summer Festival, Milwaukee, WI and Meyer Theatre, Green Bay, WI, and will be featured in the documentary, The Lesson, now called, Owe.la': The Music Within Jennifer Stevens. produced by Eileen Littig and Dean Thomas.
+Stevens continues to share her love for music and performing as a concert recitalist and soloist in such venues as; the Green Bay Civic Symphony, Green Bay, WI, Choir/Student Recitals in Germany, Austria, and Italy, Native American Music Awards, Niagara Falls, NY, Club Italo-Americano, Green Bay, WI, First Nations Composer Initiative Concerts-Montgomery College, Rockville, MD and MacPhail Music Center, Minneapolis, MN, Heard Museum in partnership with the Arizona Opera, Pheonix, AZ, Oneida Nation Museum, Oneida, WI, Indian Summer Festival, Milwaukee, WI, Meyer Theatre, Green Bay, WI, featured in the documentary, The Lesson, now called, Owe.la': The Music Within Jennifer Stevens. produced by Eileen Littig and Dean Thomas, profiled for the upcoming PBS-WPT program series called, "Wisconsin Life," and will be debuting three of her songs with the Green Bay Symphony Orchestra at the Weidner Center For the Performing Arts.
 (Hear Samples of Music.)

 Composing classical music for piano and voice has been a secret hobby for Stevens.
 She feels she has performed songs in many languages, especially Italian and Latin, and lately inspired to composing her own art songs for recital.
 She has written compositions for school as far back as 1998, where her instructor Dr. Cook of St. Norbert College encouraged her to keep her compositions and start building a portfolio.
 Stevens struggles with music theory, didn't think she could be a composer, but her compositions and lyrics have always been very fluid for her.
 Stevens Voice Teacher, Sondra Kelly in 2009 also encouraged Stevens to continue her exploration in her composition for recital.
 Currently Stevens is writing compositions influenced by her classical foundation but also combines her classical training with her indigenous language and culture to give a new flavor to some of her songs for recital.
 Stevens wrote and performed her first song cycle entitled, Elements; Earth, Wind, Fire, and Water at the Heard Museum and will continue to develop her compositions and exploring new ideas.
 Stevens will always continue her classical music singing art songs, oratorio, sacred song, and opera arias-standard repertoire for recital, but enjoys adding something a little different that she knows her audience has not heard yet, because it stems from herself through her original compositions.